Our Art Restoration: Marble, bronze and spelter sculptures and busts, and a wide variety of unique art objects

 Our process

-We develop our plan for the restoration of your marble sculptures and busts, bronze sculpture, zinc, pewter, spelter and lead sculpture and statues and other unusual art objects with attention to how your artwork was made, why it has failed, the work’s historical context, the maker’s original intent, the piece’s present condition.
-We then compare the pros and cons of our treatment options.
-Consequently, our work may include fixing, repairing, and cleaning.
+We develop our plan for restoring of your marble sculptures and busts, bronze sculpture, zinc, pewter, spelter and lead sculpture and statues and other unusual art objects, with attention to how your artwork was made, why it has failed, the work’s historical context, the maker’s original intent, and the piece’s present condition.
+We then compare the pros and cons of our treatment options including fixing, repairing, and cleaning.
 With this in mind, we then make a proposal with a fixed price for the work we’ve agreed upon with the option of photographic and text documentation.

 To see more about our major institutional work, follow these links: